 Joe DeFelice last month presided over his final meeting as president of the Mayfair Civic Association.

-Danny Alvarez, the Republican candidate for district attorney, is challenging incumbent Democratic D.A.
-Seth Williams to a series of debates.
+Danny Alvarez, the Republican candidate for district attorney, is hoping to debate incumbent Democratic D.A.
+Seth Williams before voters go to the polls on Nov.
+5.

 The 14th annual Cut for the Cure will take place on Sunday, Oct.
 13, from 9 a.m. to 3 p.m. at New Image Hair Salon, at 2522 Welsh Road (at Roosevelt Boulevard) in the Tremont Shopping Center.